centrapay/centrapay-docs/src/guides/merchant-terminals.md

 85 second timeout to prevent the payment terminal expiring at the same time as the payment request is paid.

+{% h4 Retry Before Giving Up %}

+When faced with an unknown error while checking the status of a payment request, terminal integrations should retry at least once before voiding the transaction.

+{% h4 Void When Status Unknown %}

+If the status of a transaction cannot be determined to be successful after retrying then the payment request should be voided.
+Voiding a payment request will cancel the request and trigger any refunds if necessary.
+See [Void Payment Request][].

 ## Polling vs Webhooks